ClaudioZandonella/PRDA/README.md

 ```

 In this case, the statistical power is almost 30% and the associated
-Type M error and Type S errer are respectively around 1.80 and 0.003.
+Type M error and Type S error are respectively around 1.80 and 0.003.
 That means, statistical significant results are on average an
 overestimation of 80% of the hypothesized population effect and there is
 a .3% of probability to obtain a statistically significant result in the